GSA/GSAOpenSourceImplementation/Tools.md

 #### Dynamic code analyzers

-Dynamic code analysis = ""
+Dynamic code analysis = "Analysis of computer software that is performed by executing programs on a real or virtual processor.
+For dynamic program analysis to be effective, the target program must be executed with sufficient test inputs to produce interesting behavior ([Wikipedia](https://en.wikipedia.org/wiki/Dynamic_program_analysis))."

 | Product      | What it does | How it is used | How to obtain | Additional notes |
 | ------------ | ------------ | -------------- | ------------- | ---------------- |